Supervision and the Supervisor

 It is important to note, and it is critically important for the reader as well as for the supervisor to understand, that while the characteristics and skills of the supervisor are different from those of the craft workers, this does not in any way imply that they are better.
 It is emphasized that both craft workers with their skills and management workers with their skills, are absolutely essential for the performance of a construction project and for the operation and continued profitability of a construction company.
 In fact, they are mutually dependent—neither craft workers nor management workers can function effectively without the other.

 In similar fashion, if we again turn our attention to the depiction of functions performed in a typical construction company, as illustrated in Figure 2.1, it is to be emphasized that no one of these functions, departments, or levels within the company is more important than any other.
 The “office functions” are just as important, and are just as valuable, as the “field functions,” and vice versa.
 In fact, neither would have relevance, and neither would even exist, without the other.
 Rather, all of the functional components and all of the individual members must function together as a team.
-Further emphasis regarding the importance of the concept of teams, and of and team maintenance, will be provided in subsequent chapters of this book.
+Further emphasis regarding the importance of the concept of teams, and of team building and team maintenance, will be provided in subsequent chapters of this book.

 TRANSITION TO MANAGEMENT